 Elementary students are so curious about the world around them.
 They want to explore and understand everything!
 In science lessons, the focus is on understanding the properties of the real world.
 Students watch a model of an experiment that they can then recreate as many times as they would like.
 Through this exploration, students discover truths about the way the world works.

 A beautiful hallmark of a Montessori classroom is the map cabinet.
-Each continent has its own puzzle-style map and a control map which lists all the countries.
+Each continent has its own puzzle-style map and a control map that lists all the countries.
 Through repeated exposure to these maps in varied ways, as well as exploration of a globe and atlas, students self-direct their learning about the world.
 They learn about land features, topography, climate, and much more—all at their own pace.

 Children grow so much in reading and writing throughout their elementary years.
 Through leveled materials and self-directed study, students can hone these skills at their own pace.
 Some works target comprehension, others focus on spelling, handwriting, grammar, story writing, or phonics.
 The teacher gives direct instruction and students use the self-guided works to practice their skills.